Home / Resume / Hospitality / Resort (No Experience)

 Recent Graduate

 "Tourism management graduate seeking a resort activities position.
 Organized 12 campus events for 200+ attendees.
-CPR and lifeguard certified."
+Lifeguard, CPR, and first aid certified."

 Retail Background